 Your business is the child, and you are its parent.

-Marketers are the teachers you send your child to with hopes of increasing that child's earning potential and to do what they want in life.
+Marketers are the teachers you send your child to with hopes of them picking a great career path with a high earning potential.

-And although it is a process-based discipline, it will always come with inherent risks because PEOPLE are unpredictable.
+Although it is a process-based discipline, it will always have inherent risks because PEOPLE are unpredictable.
 Your clients or customers are not predictable, and neither are you.

 Hard Questions to Answer